JanSharp/FactorioEmmyLuaDocs/README.md

 (one being for c path the other for regular lua path thing. also use the right separators for your system, on windows it shouldn't matter i believe.)

+## Arguments

+- `--source-file` (Required) Relative or full path of the source json file including name and extension.
+- `--target-dir` (Required) Relative or full path of the dir all generated files will be stored in.
+- `--cache-dir` Relative or full path of the dir cache files will be stored in/read from.
+Cache automatically gets invalidated if the source file is different using the crc32 of said file.
+If ommited no caching takes place.
+- `--disable-specific-diagnostics` By default all diagnostics get disabled in all generated files in the hopes of that improving performance.
+If that is not desired you may define this followed by any number of strings defining which diagnostics to disable.
+If there are 0 given, no diagnostics get disabled, however you most definitely want to disable `trailing-space` at the very least because that is currently used for linebreaks in the markdown descriptions.\
+  Since There should be zero other infos, warnings or errors in the generated files this argument is mostly considered useful for debugging.
+- `--debug-runtime-api-json-crc` See "Story about debugging and cache".

 # Story about debugging and cache

 The debugger makes loading the json file take several seconds, maybe even a minute.